 - Install away from heat sources: Heat and high temperatures may affect the sensitivity as well as the integrity of the product.
 The plastic may start melting; the soft membrane may harden or crack, while the soot may make it less responsive.
 Avoid placing the device near heating or cooking appliances, furnaces, generators, heat sinks, radiators, or in the path of exhaust fumes.
 Ensure you maintain at least 15 feet between the gadget and the above-mentioned items.

 - One CO detector per level/floor: You shouldn’t expect one detector to cover a very large area as it may be slow at detecting the gas that is accumulated on one end.
 Placing several units within a single space is also wasteful.
 The best approach is one detector for every level or floor, including the bedroom or basement.
 Generally, a detector is mounted in a 10-foot space between the doors.

 - Don’t cover it: The CO alarm/detector should not be obstructed for maximum efficiency.
 Don’t cover it with a cloth, obstruct with a painting, or allow dust and dirt to accumulate.
 And as stated earlier, you should test the unit regularly.
 Once a week seems to be the common practice.

-Carbon monoxide detectors are must have in the modern home or office.
+Carbon monoxide detectors are must-have in the modern home or office.
 They will protect you from CO poisoning which is quite prevalent.
 And considering that the toxic gas is odorless, colorless, and tasteless, it’s very easy to inhale it without knowing.
 In case you accidentally inhale it, you should immediately seek medical assistance.
-Some of the symptoms include dizziness, fatigue, in alertness, weakness, and headache.
-Rather than risking your life or that of others why don’t you install the best carbon monoxide detector?
-Simply choose any of the above products and stay safe.
+Some of the symptoms include dizziness, fatigue, alertness, weakness, and headache.
+Rather than risking your life or that of others, why don’t you install the best carbon monoxide detectors?
+Simply choose any of the above carbon monoxide detectors and stay safe.